jithendrabsy/thoughts/_posts/2020-03-11-pmarca-flying-car.md

 ---
 layout: post
-title:  "<Read> Pmarca on Flying Car"
+title:  "💲 Pmarca on Flying Car"
 description: Those companies have to be run completely differently
 tags: Creation
 ---